The cost of the Summer 2021 Davidson in Cambridge program is $5,500.00.*

 If withdrawal occurs on or after the beginning date of the first semester of an academic year program, for any reason, no refund of the first semester cost is issued.
 If withdrawal occurs on or after the beginning date of the second semester of an academic year program, no refund of the full academic year cost is issued.

-If a student receiving federal aid withdraws from a Davidson College study abroad program, the federal aid funds will be treated according to applicable federal regulations.
+If a student receiving federal aid withdraws from a Davidson College off-campus study program, the federal aid funds will be treated according to applicable federal regulations.
 Detailed rules and laws related to these calculations are available upon request from the Office of Admission and Financial Aid.

 If Davidson College cancels one of its study abroad or domestic off-campus study programs before a program starts, a full refund of the program cost will be issued.

 If Davidson College or one of its study abroad or domestic off-campus study program partners must suspend a program in progress, yet coursework may be completed, no refund will be issued for tuition.
 A partial refund may be issued for non-academic program costs in the event of an early program closure.
 If coursework may not be continued as a result of a program cancelation, a refund of program cost will be issued.

 The College offers tuition-refund insurance during the academic year for Davidson College study abroad programs through AWG Dewar, Inc. Detailed information may be obtained by calling 617-774-1555 or online at AWG Dewar, Inc.